beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

    working.

-   Often in this phase, you find that there was either something you didn't understand, or something the plan didn't account for.
+   Often in this phase, you find that there was either something you didn't understand or something the plan didn't account for.
 Drop back a step or two until it's resolved, then come back here.

 4. **Looking Back**.
 Look back on the code you got working, and consider